Skip to Content

 Regulatory Compliance

-Houston Health Care Regulatory Compliance
+Houston Healthcare Regulatory Compliance Attorneys

 Navigating a Complex Regulatory System in Texas

-• Proactive counsel and support
+• Proactive regulatory compliance counsel and support

-• Drafting and implementing compliance plans
+• Drafting and implementing healthcare compliance plans

-• Health care transactions and start-ups
+• Healthcare transactions and start-ups

-• Medicare provider enrollment
+• Medicare provider enrollment and compliance

-• Responsive representation for audits, investigations, and alleged violations.
+• Defense representation for audits, investigations, and alleged violations

-Compliance in Health Care Transactions and Startups
+Compliance in Healthcare Transactions and Startups

-Numerous regulatory requirements govern transactions and business dealings involving health care professionals and facilities.
+Numerous regulatory requirements govern transactions and business dealings involving healthcare professionals and facilities.
 The Stark Law, fraud and abuse statutes, False Claims Act, anti-kickback laws, and other regulations all affect which parties can be involved in a transaction and how the transaction should be structured.

 • Joint ventures